The Car Connection Mercedes-Benz Sprinter Overview

 The new Mercedes-Benz Sprinter made its debut in February 2018.

-Like the vans before it, the Sprinter will be available in myriad configurations and three different wheelbases.
-Cargo and passenger configurations will be available in a range of sizes.
+Like the vans before it, the Sprinter is available in myriad cab and body configurations and two different wheelbases.
+Cargo and passenger configurations are available in a range of sizes capable of seating as many as 17 people or hauling nearly 500 cubic-feet of cargo.

-The new Sprinter largely turns toward tech with an available 10.25-inch touchscreen, fleet telematics system, and connected apps that virtually connect the van wherever it may roam.
+The new Sprinter largely turns toward tech with an available 10.3-inch touchscreen for infotainment running the automaker's latest software, fleet telematics system, and connected apps that virtually connect the van wherever it may roam.

 The Sprinter nameplate has been around for more than two decades.
 It launched in Europe and has since made waves in the American van market.
 Offered here over the years as both a Dodge and a Freightliner, the latest versions are badged Mercedes-Benz and are sold through that brand's dealerships.
 Yes, it's a little odd to think that a Mercedes-Maybach sedan worth over $200,000 shares showroom space with a work van, but that's just a taste of the depth and breadth of the Mercedes nameplate globally.